-Adjust some special settings for your conversion by clicking "Setting".
+Adjust some special settings for your conversion by clicking "Audio Option".

 Step 5.
 Start the FLAC to Apple Lossless Conversion.

-You can start to convert FLAC to Apple Lossless by clicking "Convert" button.
+You can start to convert FLAC to Apple Lossless by clicking "Convert Now" button.

 Why not download and have a try this totally free FLAC to Apple Lossless Converter, which is specific designed for you to convert Flac file to lossless formats.
 Including Flac to M4A, Flac to Apple Lossless, Flac to APE, Flac to WAV and more.

 And you may want to import the lossless audio file to your iPad, iPhone or iPod.
 The free Syncios iOS Transfer would be the best choice for your to transfer videos and music from computer to your iOS device without the complex iTunes.

 Input File Formats Supported by free FLAC to Apple Lossless Converter: